 In any given year 20% of the population is experiencing mental health issues, 45% in their lifetime.
 Mental Health Week (5-13 October 2019) is the perfect time to have an open discussion on mental health.
 Our Mental Health Consultant Georgia Watson believes Mental Health Week is important to raise awareness of mental health issues in the community.

 “It is an opportunity to gain more understanding of mental health issues,” said Georgia.

 Mental Health Week acts as a yearly reminder to check up on friends, family and co-workers.

 “The week is a prompt to connect with the people around us and see how they are doing.
 Questions such as ‘How are you going?
-Would you like any help/support?’ can let the person know you care and are keen to help.
-You don’t have to have all the answers to their problems, just being there for someone and showing you care is extremely helpful”.
+Would you like any support?’ can let the person know you care and are keen to help.”

 “Questions such as ‘How am I feeling?
 Have I been looking after myself?
 Are there any stressors in my life, and what help can I access?’ can help you to check in with yourself.
-If you feel like some help/support, please reach out to someone you can talk to like family, friends, doctors, counsellors and helplines.
-Some healthy, self-care activities include exercise, getting enough sleep, healthy eating, meditation/mindfulness activities.”
+If you feel like you need some support, please reach out to someone you can talk to like family, friends, doctors, counsellors and helplines.
+Some healthy, self-care activities include exercise, getting enough sleep, healthy eating, and mindfulness activities.”

-“I would like to wish you all a positive educational week, which celebrates the importance of openly discussing mental health and looking after ourselves and those around us,” she said.
+“I would like to wish you all a positive educational week, which celebrates the importance of openly discussing mental health and looking after ourselves and those around us,” Georgia said.